DockHealth/dockhealth-api/README.md

 access token supplied will expire after `expires_in` seconds, after which, you must request a new token.
 Requests made with same access token will be limited to the scopes specified when requesting the token.

-## Step 4: Make Your First Dock Health API Request
+## The Structure of an API Request

 You are now able to make an authenticated API request.
 All API requests require at least the following headers: